 What then of the anomaly?
-QED relies on the anomaly for calculation of the $\pi^0$ branching ratios[8-11].
+QFT relies on the anomaly for calculation of the $\pi^0$ branching ratios[1-7].
 This suggests that an inverse-square potential term is missing from the Lagrangian, that this term would remove the anomaly, and that in its presence the correct $\pi^0$ branching ratios would be found sans anomaly.

-In what follows the generalization of quantum impedances to all forces and potentials is outlined, and the model upon which the impedance approach is based is briefly presented.
-Quantum impedance matching is then introduced via the Rosetta Stone of modern physics, the hydrogen atom.
+In what follows the generalization of quantum impedances to all potentials is outlined, and the model upon which the impedance approach is based is presented.
+Quantum impedance matching is introduced via the Rosetta Stone of modern physics, the hydrogen atom.